 Welcome From the Director

-Thank you for your interest in the Vascular Surgery Fellowship Program at the University of Utah Health Sciences Center.
-The University of Utah is the state's flagship research university and the major referral medical center for the Intermountain West.
-We offer a fully-accredited, two-year training program, which begins on August 1 of each academic year, with one fellow starting each year.
+Thank you for your interest in the Vascular Surgery Fellowship Program at University of Utah Health.
+The University of Utah is the state's flagship research university and the major referral medical center for the Mountain West.
+We offer a fully-accredited, two-year training program, which begins on August 1, of each academic year, with one fellow starting each year.
 We welcome your application to become part of our program.
 If selected to join our team as a fellow, we are confident that you will enjoy a dynamic and richly rewarding experience.

 As an integral part of University of Utah Hospitals and Clinics, the Vascular Service encompasses:

 - eight to 18 daily in-patients hospital census

 - 7,500 vascular lab examinations annually